fiefdx/ScreenStreamer/README.md

 want, if you want to use tridef-3d but you don't have a professional VR head set, and you have a smart phone, I think you will like this application.

-For using ScreenStreamer easily, you can use [ScreenStreamerManager](https://github.com/fiefdx/ScreenStreamerManager)
+For using ScreenStreamer easily, you can use [ScreenStreamerManager](https://github.com/fiefdx/ScreenStreamerManager).

+With rtmp, you should wait a few minutes, to get the video delay down to 500ms.

 ScreenShots
 -----------